Samsung Galaxy M30 India Launch Set for February 27

 Samsung Galaxy M30 specifications (expected)

 Specifications of the Galaxy M30 aren't confirmed yet.
-However, a previous report claimed that there will be a full-HD+ (1080x2220 pixels) display and an Exynos 7904 SoC, along with 4GB of RAM.
+However, a previous report claimed that the phone will be powered by Exynos 7904 SoC and will pack 4GB of RAM.
 The rear camera setup is said to have a 13-megapixel primary sensor along with an f/1.9 lens, a 5-megapixel secondary sensor comprising an f/2.2 lens, and a 5-megapixel tertiary sensor with the same f/2.2 lens.
 The Galaxy M30 is rumoured to have a 16-megapixel camera sensor at the front along with f/2.0 lens and come with a massive, 5,000mAh battery.

 A report by IANS last week said that the Samsung Galaxy M30 would carry a price tag starting at Rs.
 15,000.
 The sales of the new model are likely to begin in the first week of March.